Make a DIY Concrete Leaf Birdbath

-You don’t have to pay a lot for a one-of-a-kind bird bath.
-Look for plants with large leaves to add to your garden.
-Then turn one of those big beauties into a homemade bird bath.
-This DIY leaf bird bath makes a serene resting place for butterflies, too.
+You don’t have to pay a lot for a unique birdbath.
+Look for plants with large leaves in your garden.
+Then turn one of those big beauties into a DIY concrete birdbath.
+This leaf birdbath makes a serene resting place for butterflies, too.
+Psst—here’s how to attract birds to use a birdbath.

 Choose a leaf at least 10 inches long and 7 inches wide.
 (We used a hosta leaf here, but rhubarb, burdock, gunnera, castor bean, caladium and elephant-ear leaves also work well.)
 Cut the stem off.